ivankra/javascript-zoo/ucode.md

 * JSON, rest/spread operators, regex
 * `undefined` is an alias for `null`
-* No `new`, but first-class functions, `this` somewhat supported and prototype-based inheritance via `proto()` build-in, so JavaScript-like object model can be emulated like shown below.
+* No `new`, but first-class functions, `this` somewhat supported and prototype-based inheritance via `proto()` built-in, so JavaScript-like object model can be emulated like shown below.

 ```javascript